Samadhi Center Logistics

 The Samadhi Center is located approximately half way between two major Canadian cities; Toronto and Ottawa.
+The Ottawa airport is about one hour closer to us and offers an easier and more scenic drive.
 It is possible to fly in to Ottawa or Toronto from most major cities in the world.
-The drive from Toronto will be less scenic and slightly longer than the drive from Ottawa.

 Buses To and From Bancroft